-There may be a single cause of ED or several causes, so it’s important to see your doctor for a diagnosis.
+There may be a single cause of ED or several causes, so it’s important to see a doctor for a diagnosis.

 How do you know whether ED is physical or mental?

 If you’re experiencing erections while you sleep, it’s an indication of normal physiological erectile function.
-If that’s the case, your ED could have an emotional or mental cause rather than physical.
+If that’s the case, your ED could have an emotional or mental cause rather than a physical one.

 If you’re not sure whether you’re experiencing erections at night, consider an erection self-test.
-It can help you determine whether your ED is physical or mental.
+It can help you determine whether your ED is due to a physical or mental trigger.

-Combination therapy for erectile dysfunction is possible in certain instances, but it does not apply to every treatment.
+Combination therapy for ED is possible in certain instances, but it does not apply to every treatment.

 In some cases, combining treatments can be unsafe or even dangerous.

-Before combining ED treatments, speak with your doctor.
+Before combining ED treatments, speak with a doctor.

-Talk with your doctor before trying an OTC treatment for ED.
+Talk with a doctor before trying an OTC treatment for ED.